atong28/InfoTheoryMinigames/README.md

 We now have an ARPA LM stored as the file `bnc-pruned.lm`.

-### HMM
+### Calculation

-From this point on, we will use the calculated bigram and unigram logprobs to calculate the transition matrices.
+From this point on, we will use the calculated bigram and unigram logprobs for our entropy calculation.

 Calculate probabilities with SRILM:
 ```ngram -lm bnc-pruned.lm -order 2 -ppl test.txt -debug 2```